 Pick and choose your favorite channels and features.

-Get ESPN, ESPN 2, and ESPN 3 with Sling Orange for $30/mo.
-Included with the plan is a total of 30+ channels and 10 hours of cloud DVR storage.
-There’s also a Sling Blue plan that costs the same price of $30/mo. for 45 channels, but it doesn’t carry ESPN.
+Get ESPN, ESPN 2, and ESPN 3 with Sling Orange for $40/mo.
+Included with the plan is a total of 30+ channels and 50 hours of cloud DVR storage.
+There’s also a Sling Blue plan that costs the same price of $40/mo. for 39+ channels, but it doesn’t carry ESPN.
 Sling Blue also lets you stream on 3 screens simultaneously, while Sling Orange only allows 1.
-You can combine both channels and features into Sling Orange + Blue for $45/mo.
+You can combine both channels and features into Sling Orange + Blue for $55/mo.

 Sling TV offers tons of add-ons in the form of channel bundles and feature upgrades.
-Jump from 10 to 50 hours of cloud DVR storage for an extra $5/mo.
 Or tack on 15 other sports channels with the Sports Extra add-on for $10/mo., and get channels like ACCN, ESPNU, ESPNews, SEC Network, and more.

 If you want to learn more about add-ons, channel bundles, features, and pricing, we provide a fair and balanced analysis in our Sling TV review.